iksnae/rise-and-code/book/chapter-07/activities/01-beginner-challenges.md

 1. Write out your complete solution
 2. Test it with the example provided
 3. Try it with different inputs
-4. Encode your solution using the specified method
-5. Compare with the encoded solution provided
+4. Compare with the solution provided

 ## Reflection Questions